+Most other programs:

+- a single input file per job like job1.inp

+- containing:

+- coordinates

+- basis set definition or basis sets

+- method

+- kind of job (energy, structure, properties,...)

+- start job by calling one program:

+- all calculations and prerequisites are done in one step

+- output contains the results

+- input file remains unchanged

+TURBOMOLE:

+- one directory per job - containing:

+control file with references to external files like:

+- coordinates

+- basis sets

+- molecular orbitals

+- old results and data

+- ..

+- not containing:

+- method

+- kind of job

+- start job by calling one or a sequence of programs:

+'''

+dscf > dscf.out

+aoforce > aoforce.out

+'''

-Most of her programs: TURBOMOLE: • a single input file job1.inp per job like • one directory per job - method nition or basis sets energy, structure, properties,) containing: control file with references to external files like: coordinates basis sets molecular orbitals old results and data not containing: method kind of job • start job by callin g one program: qcprog jo b1.inp > job1.out start job by calling one or a sequence of programs: dscf > dscf.out aoforce > aoforce.out all calculations ar step nd prerequisites are done in one • just one type of calculation per call, no automatic run of energy calculation or geometry optimization or any other kind of pre-step will be performed • output contains th ne results • control file and output contain the results • input file remains s unchanged • input files are overwritten , i.e. coordinates are changed, mos are changed,
+- just one type of calculation per call, no automatic run of energy calculation or geometry optimization or any other kind of pre-step will be performed - control file and output contain the results - input files are overwritten, i.e. coordinates are changed, mos are changed,...